jva15/Blender-TrailEffects/README.md

 **#WIP**
 WOOPS! accidentaly pressed enter and commited prematurely.
 Won't be too long before it's alpha though.
+If your interested in this projects completion, consider clicking the watch option to stay up to date.

 This plugin for Blender generates an armature based trail.
 Ideal for sword trails specifically.